Algebraic degrees of pseudo-Anosov stretch factors: Sequences of pseudo-Anosov mapping classes

-where $c(i,i') = p_{2}\cdots p_{t} \omega_{i'i_{t}} \cdots \omega_{i_{2}i_1}$ and $R(i,i')$ is a sum of expressions of the form
+where $c(i,i') = k^{t}\omega_{i'i_{t}} \cdots \omega_{i_{2}i_1}$ and $R(i,i')$ is a sum of expressions of the form

-such that the number of multiplicands $\omega_{i'j'}$ in the denominator is at least two more than the number of multiplicands $\omega_{ij}$ in the numerator.
-Moreover, since $\omega_{i'i_{t}}$ appears in all terms of the right hand side of \Cref{eq:H_i_i}, we can simplify the fractions so that and the multiplicands $\omega_{i'j'}$ include only $\omega_{i_ti_{t-1}}$, \ldots, $\omega_{i_2i_1}$.
-So the supremum norm of each expression of the form \Cref{eq:fracton_term} is bounded from above by
+such that the number of multiplicands in the denominator is at least two more than the number of multiplicands in the numerator.
+The trivial estimate yields that the supremum norm of each expression of the form \Cref{eq:fraction_term} is bounded from above by